 As lockdown continued, I found thousands of dance videos online, favoring a blond woman instructor from Germany and groups of teens from the Philippines and South Korea.
 It felt worldly while being trapped.
 My local Zumba instructors quickly reinvented themselves for zooming.
 Then when the world started to open up again, I returned to classes, masked until that, too, was dropped.

 The one thing that stood out, especially during COVID, was how few men participated.
 Part of the reason may be a reaction to what some may have felt was a 'girly' exercise.
 But is something else going on here?

-To continue reading, go to DNA Science, where this post first appeared.
+To continue reading, go to Genetic Literacy Project, where this post first appeared.